BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 ## Question C2

 Now, you will compute the posterior probability for each proposed value of RS12 frequency.
 To do this, you will compute the total likelihood for each proposed frequency value.
-Then you Then, you will compute the posterior probability using the Bayes formula and your prior values.
+Then, you will compute the posterior probability using the Bayes formula and your prior values.

 What proposed value of RS12 frequency has the highest probability?